Accessibility

 - Fidgeting with hands or feet or squirming on seat

-Many of our clients exhibit one or more of these typical behaviours and we have found that this often can be traced back to over-sensitivity of one or more of the senses and retained primitive reflexes.
+Many of our clients exhibit one or more of these typical behaviours and we have often found that this can be traced back to over-sensitivity of one or more of the senses and retained primitive reflexes.
 Hyperactivity can also be linked to an underdeveloped balance (vestibular) system.